vickytilotia/Django_CarDealer_App/README.md

 This website provides a platform to sell and purchase used cars.

-Platform Capabilites:-
+Platform Capabilities:-
-1. Customer can list their used car for sell.
+1. Customer can list their used car for sale.
-2. Customer can search used car among the platform and can get contact information of the car Owner.
+2. Customers can search for used cars on the platform and can get the contact information of the car owner.

 Technology Used- Python, Django, JS, SQLite.